hypro/hypro/doc/markdown/features/stateSpaceDecomposition.md

 * If at the end the index set is not empty, the system is unsafe.

 # Jumps
-### General idea
+### General idea (Do for each transition)
-1. For each transition get the enabled time intervals (as intersection) in a similar way as for bad states
-2. If an interval is nonempty, intersect the guard-satisfying segments with the time interval (as in time elapse) and let the workers compute the jump successors
+* Iterate over singular/timed/rectangular subspaces first
+* For each of these subspaces compute the guard-intersection, the reset and the intersection with the new invariant.
+From this we get a time interval, where the jump is possible in the singular subspaces
+* To handle the lti subspaces first get the segments that are within this time interval and also satisfy the guard (guard intersection)
+* Perform aggregation and reset with the segments.
+If (aggregated sets of) reset segments don't satisfy the new invariant, drop the corresponding indices and segments in *all* lti-subspaces
+* We end up with a list of segment indices (intervals if aggregated), where the guard+invariant is satisfied in all subspaces
+* For each of these intersect the singular subspaces with the corresponding time interval and add them all together as a child node

 ### Notes:
-* For one transition there can be multiple time intervals where the guard is enabled, these should be handled individually.
+* It can happen that in the child node the segment covers a time of e.g. [1.0, 1.2] but the singular subspaces were intersected with the time interval [1.1, 1.2].
+However the singular time interval will be a subset of the segment-time interval and after the next time elapse it is still guaranteed that the first segment should be kept.